This post may contain affiliate links. Please see our disclosure policy.

 This recipe is actually very easy.
 Once you have made the brown butter, it really is just a case of mixing ingredients together (and giving them time to chill).
 If you haven’t made brown butter before, it’s easy to do!
 Scroll down for my ‘brown butter step by step guide’ which takes you through it.
 Plus any pointers on what to look out for.

-Although you can be flexible on the brown butter, there are a few things which are key to taking these triple chocolate chunk cookies to the next level.
-Firstly, the chocolate chunks (note: not chocolate chips).
-Essentially, this is what creates those gloriously gooey puddles of molten chocolate.
-I explain why in more detail further down, but this is definitely a recipe that requires good-quality chocolate bars (same goes for my triple chocolate brownies if you haven't tried those!)
+One of the main things that takes these cookies to the next level are the chocolate chunks (note: not chocolate chips).
+Essentially, this creates those gloriously gooey puddles of molten chocolate.
+I explain why in more detail further down, but this is definitely a recipe that requires good-quality chocolate bars (same goes for my triple chocolate brownies and my Chocolate Fudge Cake if you haven’t tried either of those!)

 Why you will love this recipe: